drowe67/radae/README.md

 # Quickstart

-To Tx and Rx RADAE signal over the air using stored wavefiles you just need these sections:
+1. Installation section

-1. Installation
+1. Inference section
-2. Over the Air/Over the Cable (OTA/OTC)
+1. If you would like to transmit/receive test files over real HF channels: Over the Air/Over the Cable (OTA/OTC)

 # Attributions and License